xeon-protocol/xeon-dapp/.github/ISSUE_TEMPLATE/02-feature-request.md

 ---
 name: Feature request
-about: Suggest a new idea for this project
+about: Suggest a new idea for the Xeon Protocol dApp.
-title: 'feat:'
+title: 'feat: [description]'
 labels: 'status: discussing, type: feature request'
 assignees: heyJonBray
 ---

-**Is your feature request related to a problem?
-Please describe.**
+## Feature Request

+> Briefly state the name or type of feature being requested.

+## Description

-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+> A clear description of the feature.

-**Describe the solution you'd like**
+>
+> If the request is associated with an existing problem, explain that here.

+## Desired solution

-A clear and concise description of what you want to happen.
+> A clear and concise description of what you want to happen

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Have you seen a similar feature elsewhere?**
-Please provide any references.
-Ex.
-So-and-so has a feature that [...]

-**Additional context**
+## References

+> Please provide any references, links, or examples of similar features in other applications
+>
+> Include references to existing issues or pull requests here

+## Additional context

-Add any other context or screenshots about the feature request here.
+> Add any other context or screenshots about the feature request here